-This student has been placed on written warning for the following behavior(s) noted during clinical performance.
-These behaviors occurred on the date listed above (check all that apply):

-- Tardiness

-- Absenteeism

-- Unprepared to give safe nursing care

-- Unprofessional behavior

-- Practicing outside the scope of practice for the level of this course

-- Unsafe clinical performance

-- Inadequate progress toward improvement of clinical performance behavior(s) as noted on verbal warning dated (insert date).

-- Other (please explain below)

-Detailed documentation of the clinical performance behavior(s) checked above: (include page numbers from Student Nurse Handbook)

-Improvement Plan: This student will need to improve clinical performance by consistently demonstrating the following behavior(s) by (insert date):

-If this student does not demonstrate improvement in clinical performance by the date indicated above, the student will be placed on probation.
+This student has been placed on written warning for the following concerns. (check all that apply): ☐ Tardiness Absenteeism ☐ Unprepared to give safe nursing care ☐ Unprofessional behavior □ Practicing outside the scope of practice for the level of this course ☐ Unsafe clinical performance ☐ Inadequate progress toward improvement of clinical performance behavior(s) as noted on verbal warning dated \\\\\(insert date). ☐ Other (please explain below) The Davenport University Department of Student Conduct has been notified of these concerns: No (Explain) \\\\\ Detailed documentation of the clinical performance behavior(s) checked above: (include dates and page numbers from CoHP Handbook) Improvement Plan: This student will need to improve clinical performance by consistently demonstrating the following behavior(s) by (insert date): If this student does not demonstrate improvement in clinical performance by the date indicated above, the student will be placed on probation.
 Probation could result in failure of the clinical and co-requisite theory course.

-Student Signature: Date: 0
+Student Signature: Date:

+-

-Faculty Signature:
+Faculty Signature: Date:

-Date: